Excited for Bring Your Bible to School Day but wondering how to get started? You’ve come to the right place!

 Almost every school has rules about displaying posters or having an after-school event.
 Make sure you plan ahead of time to have a great Bring Your Bible to School Day!
 Let your school officials know before Bring Your Bible to School Day that you plan to bring your Bible, display posters, and pass out Bible verse cards.
 Find out the best time and best way to share them, and be sure to follow the rules.

 We’ve got answers!
-Whether you’re a student seeking more information or a parent wondering how to support a child participating in the event, we’ve got a lot of great additional information in our FAQs.
+Whether you’re a student seeking more information or a parent wondering how to support a child participating in the event, we’ve got a lot of great additional information in our FAQ page.